Saudi Raps Oil Producers Over Flouting Of Output Cuts - UrduPoint

 Saudi Raps Oil Producers Over Flouting Of Output Cuts

-OPEC kingpin Saudi Arabia on Thursday led calls for oil producers to comply with output cuts aimed at stabilising a slumping oil market, as a gloomy new forecast blamed US-China trade tensions for depressed demand
+OPEC kingpin Saudi Arabia urged oil producers on Thursday to comply with output cuts decided last year in a bid to stabilise a slumping oil market and support prices

-Abu Dhabi, (UrduPoint / Pakistan Point News - 12th Sep, 2019):OPEC kingpin Saudi Arabia on Thursday led calls for oil producers to comply with output cuts aimed at stabilising a slumping oil market, as a gloomy new forecast blamed US-China trade tensions for depressed demand.
+Abu Dhabi, (UrduPoint / Pakistan Point News - 12th Sep, 2019 ) :OPEC kingpin Saudi Arabia urged oil producers on Thursday to comply with output cuts decided last year in a bid to stabilise a slumping oil market and support prices.

 Riyadh has been shouldering the burden of existing production cuts, but other nations -- notably Nigeria and Iraq -- are accused of exceeding their quotas.